LLNL/umap/docs/sphinx/index.rst

 ***********

 MP-Umap is a collection of libraries that allows multiple processes to share a single file-backed Umap buffer.
-Just like Umap, It uses user-space page fault handler based on the userfaultfd Linux feature (starting with 4.3 linux kernel).
+Just like Umap, it uses user-space page fault handler based on the userfaultfd Linux feature (starting with 4.3 linux kernel).
 This feature requires a Umap Service to be started and the client applications bind/interact with this service through MP-Umap client